 Taking advantage of this doesn't involve some small tweaks to your existing campaigns; you'll need to rethink your entire customer engagement strategy.
-This way you can ensure you're giving each customer an attentive, personalized experience.
+This way you can ensure you're always providing personalized experiences that meet or exceed customer expectations.

-Customers want to use a brand that they relate to.
-The more time customers spend with your brand, and positive experiences they have interacting with your business (or the representatives of your brand), the deeper the emotional connection they establish with you.
+Consumer behavior studies tell us that happy customers want to use a brand that they relate to.
+The more time they spend with your brand, and positive customer experiences they have interacting with your business (or the representatives of your brand), the deeper the emotional connection they establish with you.

-This creates loyalty, which drives customers to return to your business again and again in the future.
-If you can accomplish this consistently with a substantial portion of your clientele, these repeat customers will help drive sustainable growth for business.
+This creates loyalty, which drives loyal customers to return to your business repeatedly again and again in the future.
+If you can accomplish this consistently with a substantial portion of your clientele, these repeat consumers will help drive sustainable growth for business.

 Yet, as we mentioned before, taking advantage of brand affinity is no small task.
 It requires substantial consideration; particularly when you're designing all the elements of your brand that your customers engage with directly.

-This means that making the most of brand affinity will likely have a dramatic impact on all of the future plans for your content strategy, but once you begin establishing stronger brand affinity, it can have an enormous positive impact on your bottom line.
+This means that making the most of these consumer trends will likely have a dramatic impact on all of the future plans for your content strategy.
+However, once you begin establishing stronger brand affinity, it can have an enormous positive impact on your connection with customers, as well as your bottom line.